NO MATTER WHERE YOU ARE IN THE WORLD

 Application Requirements by Program

 |Air Quality Engineering||Waived||No||Year-round***|

 |Chemical and Environmental Engineering||Waived||No||Year-round***|

 |Materials Science and Engineering||Optional||No||Ph.D. admission year-round; M.S. admission in fall only|

 |Master's Online Program||May be waived*||No||Year-round|

 *The GRE may be waived exception with an appeal made by a student with verified and substantial work experience (two years or more) in an Engineering company with a BS in Engineering or Natural Sciences (such as Physics, Mathematics or Chemistry) OR if the student has taken and passed the FE exam.

 **Contact program advisor for details: Ian Wheeldon firstname.lastname@example.org.

-****Students recommended to apply off-cycle (winter or spring admission) if specifically asked by a faculty member
+***Students recommended to apply off-cycle (winter or spring admission) only if specifically asked by a faculty member